cocos/cocos-docs/en/animation/use-animation-curve.md

 ### Curve values and interpolation methods

 Some interpolation algorithms require additional data to be stored in the curve value for each frame, so the curve value is not necessarily the same as the value type of the target property.
 For numeric types or value types, Cocos Creator provides several general interpolation methods.
-Also, it is possible to define your own interpolation methods.
+Also, it is possible to define custom interpolation methods.

 - When the [interpolate](__APIDOC__/en/interfaces/animation.ipropertycurvedata.html#interpolate) property of the curve data is `true`, the curve will try to use the interpolation function.